 Cyber Risk Coverage

 Some retailers may think their current insurance policy covers cyber through property or liability coverages.
-But, unfortunately, that just isn’t the case.
+But since data is not considered a tangible property, it’s typically excluded under a property policy.

 Comprehensive Crime Coverage